Opting for a plant-based or vegan diet? Nutritionist Sarah O’Neill gives the lowdown on getting your recommended protein minus the animal products

 Sunflower seeds contain 5.8g/28g serving, followed by pumpkin seeds (5.2g), flaxseeds (5.1g) and chia seeds (4.4g).
 Seeds have lots of other benefits and are a source of folate, which our body needs to make new cells.

 Use it: Sunflower and pumpkin seeds are great in energy balls and healthy flapjacks, add chia seeds to overnight oats.

 Protein: 4.4g/100g serving (cooked)

-Quinoa is a complete protein and is a seed as opposed to a grain, so it’s also gluten-free.
+A staple for any plant-based diet (or otherwise), quinoa is a complete protein and is a seed as opposed to a grain, so it’s also gluten-free.
 It’s a starchy protein, so it’s a great alternative to rice or couscous.

 Use it: Mix cooked quinoa into salads or serve with kale and pomegranate as a side.
 You can also serve hot or cold with milk and fruit as a cereal.

 Mushroom (3.9g), broccoli (3.8g), spinach (3g), kale (1.9g) and sprouts (3.4g) are a great way to gain protein, as well as boost your daily intake of vitamins and minerals.